ErikBrorsson/MVDet/resources/logbook/paper1.md

 - [x] pseudo-labelling method (simple self-training without data augmentation.
 Here I choose appropriate pseudo-label thresholds for each benchmark and choose pseudo-labelling strategy)
 - [x] uda development (After choosing ps-label-th and pseduo-labelling method above.
 I choose data augmentation and persp supervision.
 5 epochs, 0.99 alpha teacher, 1.0 lambda, max_pseudo)
 - [x] UDA sota exps (running with 0.999 alpha teacher and 20 epochs boosts performance slightly on all but one benchmark)
-- [ ] alpha teacher experiments (analyze the importance of the teacher model, alpha ranging from 0 to 1.
+- [x] alpha teacher experiments (analyze the importance of the teacher model, alpha ranging from 0 to 1.
 Also show how it is connected to the number of epochs.)
-- [ ] max-pseudo-threshold table (show that my pseudo-labelling method is robust to the choice of max-pseudo-threshold)
+- [x] max-pseudo-threshold table (show that my pseudo-labelling method is robust to the choice of max-pseudo-threshold)
-- [ ] lambda table (show performance of different lambdas.
+- [x] lambda table (show performance of different lambdas.
 It would make sense to design the loss as (1-lambda)*Ls + lambda*Lt but perhaps it is too late for that)
+- [x] ablation study
+- [ ] evaluate the baseline with the max-pseudo post processing technique.
+The reader may question whether this brings more performance gains than the actual UDA method.
+- [ ] Oracle experiments (supervised training on target dataset is a reasonable oracle)

 # Abstract